The Restaurant Delivery Market 2016Q3

 Since my last post on restaurant delivery services in London (2016Q1), uberEATS have launched.
 There are still a plethora of players in the market (including Quiqup and Henchman clones like Bring It), but it’s really becoming a three-horse race now.

 The 800-pound gorilla just entered the room.
-Deliveroo have long been fearful of UBER launching the UK and now they have.
+Deliveroo has long been fearful of UBER launching the UK and now they have.
 Although they are not as ubiquitous as Deliveroo (yet) they offer a very efficient iPad-based ordering system and free delivery on new orders which they are funding.

 One missing piece of the puzzle at the moment is a kitchen printer which is “coming soon.”
 This will make the process of producing orders more efficient for the chefs (since they already use printed tickets for other orders, both internal and from other delivery companies).
 It also means you will be able to tag the delivery bag so it’s easy to know which order to give which driver.